palewire/first-github-scraper/docs/repo.md

 git status
 ```

-Run it and your terminal should print out the `Pipfile` and `Pipfile.lock` we've added to the repository.
-The next step is to officially add the files to your repository for tracking with git’s [`add`](https://git-scm.com/docs/git-add) command.
+Run it and your terminal should list out the `Pipfile` and `Pipfile.lock` file we added to the repository.
+The next step is to instruct `git` to track the new files with the [`add`](https://git-scm.com/docs/git-add) command.

 ```bash
 git add Pipfile